There is no mistaking the challenge of this global pandemic. We remain committed to providing safe, quality care. Together, we will get through this.

 Quarantine refers to the separation and restriction of movement of persons who, while not yet ill, have been exposed to an infectious agent and therefore may become infectious.
 Quarantine of exposed persons is a public health strategy, like isolation, that is intended to stop the spread of infectious disease.
 Quarantine is medically very effective in protecting the public from disease.

-While the immediate risk of this new virus to the American public is believed to be low at this time, everyone can do their part to help us respond to this emerging public health threat:
+While the risk of this virus to the American public continues to grow over time, everyone can do their part to help us respond to this emerging public health threat:

 We are working closely with state, local, tribal, and territorial partners, as well as public health partners, to respond to this public health threat.

 Yes.
 When Pacific Coast Hospice admits a patient with a positive or presumptive positive COVID-19, or they are showing symptoms of disease & are identified as high risk a Limited Care Team will be established.
-One discipline each will be assigned, one alternate will be designated for RN and CNA.
-Only the officially designated team members will be permitted to make in- person visits, in line with our goal on minimizing spread of disease.
+One staff member from each discipline will be assigned, one alternate will be designated for RN and CNA.
+Only the designated team members will be permitted to make in-person visits, in line with our goal on minimizing spread of disease.
 Telephone call or video calling visits “tele-medicine” from ALL disciplines will be strongly encouraged.
-Social Worker and Chaplain should default to tele-medicine, unless it is not in the best interest of the patient, as determined by the IDT team.
-The RN must visit at least once in person no less than every 14 days.
-Frequencies may be reduced as necessary to balance oversight of patient’s condition and the goal of minimizing the spread of disease.
-RN may perform PRN tele-medicine visits in between as ordered.
+We encourage Social Worker and Chaplain visits to utilize tele-medicine, unless it is not in the best interest of the patient, as determined by the patient/family & IDT team.
+The RN must make one in-person visit no less than every 14 days.
+Frequencies may be adjusted as necessary to balance oversight of patient’s condition and the goal of minimizing the spread of disease.
+RN may perform PRN tele-medicine visits as ordered.
 We will work with you to identify a primary place for care in your home, and education on implementing social distancing and proper use of PPE.

 For patients, Pacific Coast Hospice follows the recommendations from the Centers for Disease Control and Prevention (CMS) and state/local health departments that are based upon many factors such as test availability, facility concerns, and the impact of a test result altering the care plan.
 In conjunction with the philosophy and goals of hospice, testing for COVID-19 is generally not appropriate.
-For employees, test decisions are based upon their physicians’ judgment.
 However, home isolation protocol and other CDC recommended precautions may be used, regardless of test confirmation.
+Healthcare Workers with signs or symptoms of COVID-19 are prioritized for SARS-CoV-2 testing.
+Because Healthcare Workers have extensive and close contact to vulnerable populations, even mild signs or symptoms (e.g., sore throat) of possible COVID-19 should prompt consideration for testing.
+Clinicians should use their judgment to determine if HCP have signs or symptoms compatible with COVID-19 and whether HCP should be tested.
+When a confirmed case of COVID-19 is identified, interviewing and testing potentially exposed co-workers should occur as soon as possible to reduce the risk of further workplace transmission.
+As part of community contact tracing efforts, viral testing is recommended for Healthcare Workers who have had close contact with persons with SARS-CoV-2 infection in the community (including household contacts).

 REFERENCE: Centers for Disease Control and Prevention.
 (2020, April 24).
 How to Protect Yourself & Others.
 Retrieved May 5, 2020, from https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html